ayotidapo/poke-crow/README.md

 ## Getting Started

+After cloning the repo, cd into poke-crow directory and do npm install

-First, run the development server:
+then, run this for development server:

 ```bash
 npm run dev